The Hong Kong Institution Of Engineers Hong Kong Engineers Week 2024 Officially Kicked Off

-(MENAFN- Media OutReach Newswire) Seven events advancing innovative development in engineering sector and inspiring future engineering talents HONG KONG SAR - Media OutReach Newswire - 16 January 2024 - Today, the Hong Kong Institution of Engineers (HKIE) held a press conference on the Hong Kong Engineers Week 2024 (HKEW 2024) at EngHub as a prelude to the series of enthralling activities that comprise it.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 16 January 2024 - Today, the Hong Kong Institution of Engineers (HKIE) held a press conference on the Hong Kong Engineers Week 2024 (HKEW 2024) at EngHub as a prelude to the series of enthralling activities that comprise it.
 HKEW 2024, the member- and public-oriented HKIE event organised on the largest scale in Session 2023/2024, has "Be the Change" as its theme and encompasses seven major activities, including Hong Kong Engineers Week Carnival , Engineer Alliance , "Our Dream City" Primary Student Design Contest , "Our Future Engineers" Secondary Student Quiz Contest , Guangdong-Hong Kong-Macao Greater Bay Area Tertiary Institution Innovation Project Invitational Competition , Engineering Career Fair and HKIE Grand Award 2024 .
 Through a variety of interactive approaches, the HKIE hopes to raise public interest in-and understanding of-the engineering profession and motivate more youngsters to join the profession, thereby advancing Hong Kong's innovation and engineering development through these youngsters' participation in societal development.

 "We believe," Ir Dr Barry LEE Chi Hong-the HKIE's President-said in his welcome speech, "that these seven significant events can stimulate the engagement and a sense of involvement in the engineering field in primary school, secondary school and higher institution students, as well as industry professionals and the general public.
 This will foster the attraction and cultivation of professional talents for the engineering industry, bringing innovation and breakthroughs to the development of Hong Kong's engineering field."